Doing business in South Korea

 The financial and tax environment in South Korea

-Withholding tax is applicable to dividends, interest and royalties, generally set at 22% unless reduced by tax treaties.
+Withholding tax is applicable to dividends, interest and royalties, generally set at 20% for non-residents and 14% for residents.
 Resident entities face taxation on worldwide income while non-residents are taxed on Korean-sourced income.

-Companies are required to file annual returns and engage in either quarterly or monthly VAT reporting.
+Companies are required to file annual returns and engage in quarterly VAT reporting.
 There are also transfer pricing, thin capitalisation and BEPS-aligned disclosure rules in place.

 Starting a business in South Korea

-Registering a company involves drafting the articles of incorporation, appointing directors, registering with the court, securing a business registration certificate and opening a local bank account.
+Registering a company in South Korea involves drafting the articles of incorporation, appointing directors, registering with the court, securing a business registration certificate and opening a local bank account.
 Minimum capital requirements differ by sector and certain business types must also obtain sector-specific licences.

 Request now Request now